 "There are a number of components that go into a well-designed slot machine," Uncle Frank began, "But the three most important that come to mind are the perception of beatability, the perception of a walk-away factor when there really isn't one, and replay value."

 "What are those things?
 Remember, you did this for a living.
 Bryan might follow you, but I have no idea what the Hell you are talking about!"

 Uncle Frank explained, "The slot machines have to be perceived to be beatable.
-That doesn't necessarily mean that people have to think they are at an advantage, in fact, the majority of them no they are not, and cannot be, or the casino could not remain in operation because it would lose money.
+That doesn't necessarily mean that people have to think they are at an advantage, in fact, the majority of them know they are not, and cannot be, or the casino could not remain in operation because it would lose money.
 However, if it seems that players are only slightly more likely to lose than they are to win, just ever so slightly, then they are more likely to continue to play hoping to get lucky, or if a skill-game, to get, 'Over the hump,' if anyone still uses that term.
 In other words, to a certain extent, they know they can't win in the long-term, but still believe they can.
 Isn't that wild?
-Believing the exact opposite of what you know"
+Believing the exact opposite of what you know?"

 Julian responded, "I cannot imagine that I would ever believe something that goes not just against my personal experiences, but all available data and anything that can be logically inferred, as well."

 "I doubt you would either," came the reply, "At the same time, there are those out there who do exactly that."